adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 	- and then **interpolating** the resulting sparse set of pixels to obtain a dense map where each pixel has an associated depth value.
 - Given this map, 2-D descriptors in the literature can be extracted in order to obtain a highly distinctive object representation.

-- 본 논문과 [21]의 다른점 : This paper differs from [21] in that we use **multiple descriptors** and adapt them to have a good performance in dense depth images.
+- 본 논문과 [21]의 다른점
+	- This paper differs from [21] in that we use **multiple descriptors** and adapt them to have a good performance in dense depth images.

-While [21]employs a late fusion scheme, in our experimental analysis we evaluate both early and late fusion approaches in the given multicue and multimodality framework.Learning a model flexible enough for dealing with multipleviews and multiple positions of an articulated object is a hardtask for a holistic classifier.
+	- [21]은 late fusion을 쓰지만, 본 논문은 두개 모두 테스트 하였다. `While [21]employs a late fusion scheme, in our experimental analysis we evaluate both early and late fusion approaches in the given multicue and multimodality framework.`

+Learning a model flexible enough for dealing with multipleviews and multiple positions of an articulated object is a hardtask for a holistic classifier.

 In order to fulfill this aspect wemake use of random forests (RFs) of local experts [27], whichhas a similar expressive power than the popular deformablepart models (DPMs) [28] and less computational complexity.In this method, each tree of the forest provides a differentconfiguration of local experts, where each local expert takesthe role of a part model.